Lee Hunter (Hollyoaks): Reception

 In May 2004, Carter won the "Best Comedy Performance" award at the 2004 British Soap Awards for his portrayal of Lee.
+Carter won the Best Comedic Performance in Soap accolade at the 2004 North West Comedy Awards.
+He won the award again at the 2005 North West Comedy Awards ceremony.
 Jon Horsley of Yahoo! said that he would miss Lee after he leaves and said "he’s genuinely funny.
-His miming of a moustache to mean “must dash” was one of the few things that has made us laugh out loud in soaps."
+His miming of a moustache to mean "must dash" was one of the few things that has made us laugh out loud in soaps."